HuidobroMG/Skyrme-model/README.md

 # Skyrme-model
 In this repository you will find codes which are related to the 3-dimensional Skyrme model.
 There are simple and introductory codes to the Skyrme model as well as more advanced calculations which are focused in the study of infinite nuclear matter.
-Concretely:
+These codes have been developed and used for the publication of my PhD thesis (https://minerva.usc.es/xmlui/handle/10347/32925).
+Specifically:

 B1.py solves the B = 1 skyrmion in spherical coordinates using a shooting method.
 This is the simplest code and the first which one should be able to write when working with the Skyrme model.
 In this code the generalized Skyrme lagrangian may be considered.